|Title:||Head Football Coach|

 |Previous College:||Catholic University '84|

-Last season, the Tigers posted their sixth consecutive winning record and tenth overall under Favret while leading the conference in scoring offense (36.5 points-per-game).
+In 2012, the Tigers posted their sixth consecutive winning record and tenth overall under Favret while leading the conference in scoring offense (36.5 points-per-game).
 Hampden-Sydney also posted 12 players on All-ODAC teams including six on the First Team.
 For the fourth straight season, Favret coached an All-American as junior tackle Will Ferrell earned the honor from the AFCA.

 In 2011, Favret's Tigers won their third ODAC Championship since 2007 and advance to the NCAA Playoffs for the third consecutive season.
 Favret and crew finished the regular season 8-2 with a 5-0 mark at home, extending the win streak at Everett Stadium to 15.
 Favret was named the ODAC Coach of the Year for the fourth time while also capturing the same honors from the Virginia Sports Information Directors (VaSID).

 In 2010, Favret guided the Tigers to nine wins for the third time in his tenure while receiving a bid and home game in the NCAA Tournament for the second consecutive season.
 The Tigers capped off the regular season with a 34-28 win over arch-rival Randolph-Macon.

 In 2009, Favret led his squad to a perfect 10-0 record for just the second time in school history, and first since 1971 en route to the program's sixth ODAC Championship.
 That season also marked the third time Favret has been named the ODAC Coach of the Year, as well as earning VaSID and Touchdown Club of Richmond Coach of the Year honors.
 With the seventh win of the season, he also became the second winningest coach in Tiger football history.